 Now, again, having the second 2-hour movie lets me slide that piece of

-so.
-The remaining material could (and will, one hopes) be covered in
+The remaining material could (and will, one hopes) be covered in the

-the actual sequel itself.
-(If the sequel never ends up going, the
+actual sequel itself.
+(If the sequel never ends up going, the material

 Then, finally, you take the stand-alones you pulled out earlier (which

-of sub-threads (not yet introduced or implied in the main series) and
+sub-threads (not yet introduced or implied in the main series) and slide

-fit perfectly.
-If word came that there *was* going to be a fifth year,
+perfectly.
+If word came that there *was* going to be a fifth year, you

-you commission some scripts early, drop some of the stand-alones back
+commission some scripts early, drop some of the stand-alones back into the

-into the slot, and bring up the sub-threads that would otherwise have
+slot, and bring up the sub-threads that would otherwise have been

-wanted to end up, the main threads get dealt with, secondary or
+to end up, the main threads get dealt with, secondary or tertiary threads

-tertiary threads have other venues in which they can be dealt
+have other venues in which they can be dealt with...you're solid.

-is such that it is infinitely variable while still proceeding where you
+such that it is infinitely variable while still proceeding where you want

 cleanly.
 Worst case scenario is that I might have to write alternate